lohcoh/lohcoh-core/lohcoh-docs/Generator/Ideation-lowkode-as-form-generator.md

 ﻿
 # Concepts

-## What is lowkode
+## What is LowKode

-lowkode is a rapid form development library for Blazor, it fully automates form creation by dynamically generating forms from metadata.
-More specifically, lowkode is a Blazor template processor that can use metadata to transform Razor templates.
+lowkode is a library designed to make it easy to use metadata to build a UI.

-lowkode can...
-- generate a complete form for a given .NET Type.
-- make cross-cutting changes to your UI.
+lowkode can be used in many ways...
+- lowkode can fully automate form creation, or just make your current forms easier to maintain.
+- lowkode can also automate the construction of grid and tables, menus, navigation, etc.
-- keep business rules out of your UI code.
+- help keep business rules out of your UI code.

-lowkode is not tied to any particular UI library, it provides its own Bootstrap-based components but provides the ability to completely customize, transform, or replace any UI element.
+lowkode is not tied to any particular UI library, out-of-the-box lowkode uses Radzen Blazor components, but lowkode can use any UI library.

-## Using lowkode in Razor templates
-lowkode provides a special tag, &lt;lk&gt;, for applying lowkode to your Blazor templates.
-The &lt;lk&gt; element defines a kind of 'slot' that will transform it's child content with customizations and extensions, possibly even completely replacing the child content.

-### Example
+## Example
-A typical Blazor form for editing a Starship object looks something like this...
+In this example we'll modify an example form from the Microsoft Blazor documentation.
+The example is a basic Blazor form, we'll eliminate a lot of code by rewriting it using lowKode.
+Here's the example form from the Microsoft site...

         @page "/FormsValidation"